What is a Language Isolate, and how do they come about?

 Final thoughts

 For many years, language isolates have presented a puzzling mystery for linguists to try and uncover, and they probably will for many more years to come.
-Some new developments are possible: after all, Japanese has found its family members fairly recently.
+New developments are possible, after all — Japanese has found its family members fairly recently.

 Researchers always hope to discover new written records, or a new approach to analysis can yield more conclusive data.
 However, it is also quite possible that many languages will always remain isolates, a language family of one.